Terminal/Discord_Fork/README.md

 No it is not, and it does not use any similar software such as Express and other middleware.
 The site was originally a fork of `AlexFlipnote`/**`Discord_Fork`**, but the original has since been deleted, and Alex has given permission for this site to continue.

 ## Can I host my own?
 Yes you can.
-We would like to encourage people to help contribute (_cough_ Mayo's Boy List _cough_).
+We would like to encourage people to help contribute (_cough_ Mayo's Bot List _cough_).
 With the source being open, it'll make this site better than others, and bring more variety of bots.

 [Click here to deploy this website with Netlify](https://app.netlify.com/start/deploy?repository=https://github.com/Terminal/Discord_Fork)